DACI-wst/GBNet/README.md

 [![Status](https://img.shields.io/badge/Status-Code%20Coming%20Soon-orange)]()

-This is the official repository for the paper **"GBNet: Gaussian-guided Binning Network for Gaze Estimation"** (submitted to *Neurocomputing*).
+This is the official repository for the paper **"GBNet: Gaussian-guided Binning Network for Gaze Estimation"**.

 ## 📢 Update
 **The source code, pre-trained models, and data processing scripts will be made publicly available here upon the acceptance of the manuscript.**